HuntAlpha/HuntAlpha/README.md

 ## About Me

-- I write code in languages like Python, Java, and JavaScript.
+- I write code in languages like Python, java and the Scripting Languages.
 - I work with frameworks such as Spring Boot, Eclipse.
 - I enjoy solving problems and developing web applications.